Lucassifoni/imago/README.md

+# 2024 Notice

+Hey :-) .
+If you stumble upon that, you should use `Vix` (https://hex.pm/packages/vix) or Image (https://hex.pm/packages/image) now.

 # Imago

 Bindings (for my usage) to image-rs/image.
 Mainly because I didn't find any Elixir/Erlang library to iterate over pixels of compressed formats like Jpeg.